Environmental engineering as it relates to the development of technologies to produce clean water by treating contaminated water.

 This researcher and co-workers are working to develop the next generation of environmentally friendly and energy-efficient refrigeration systems.
 The research is focused on ways to better improve and modify other components of the refrigeration system to harmonize the operation of simpler, less expensive components.
 The beneficiary’s I-140 petition was approved in 69 days.

-Resource Efficiency Manager - Energy engineering specializing in energy efficiency, energy modeling, efficiency improvement and energy management for remote communities.
+Energy engineering specializing in energy efficiency, energy modeling, efficiency improvement and energy management for remote communities.

 USCIS approved a petition for a resource efficiency manager who works in the field of energy engineering specializing in energy efficiency, whose research focuses on energy modeling, efficiency improvement and energy management for remote communities towards the greater national goal of energy conservation, reducing greenhouse gases and making better use of our natural resources.

 The NIW petition showed that this research will be instrumental in saving citizens, businesses and the government money in energy costs, making the best use of natural resources, and reducing greenhouse emissions.